 - any other matter relevant to whether a jury or magistrate would find the person guilty.

-If we believe there is a reasonable prospect of a conviction, we will then consider whether the prosecution is in the public interest.
+If we believe there is a reasonable prospect of conviction, we will then consider whether the prosecution is in the public interest.
+In doing so, we will consider the public interest factors published in the DPP Policy, which are relevant to the circumstances of the case.

 These public interest factors include (but are not limited to):

-- the extent of the risk posed by the alleged offence to energy safety or reliability
+- extent of the risk posed by the alleged offence to energy safety or reliability; and

 - any mitigating or aggravating features of the alleged offending

-- the characteristics of the alleged offender, including:
+- the profile and behaviour of the alleged offender including:

-- the alleged offender’s compliance history (including the alleged offender’s response to any previous ESV’s enforcement and prevention activities)
+- the alleged offender’s compliance history (including the alleged offender’s response to any previous Energy Safe’s enforcement and prevention activities)

-- the alleged offender’s age, intelligence, health and any other relevant personal circumstances
+- the alleged offender’s age, physical health, mental health or disability and any other relevant personal circumstances

-- whether the alleged offender co-operated in the investigation or prosecution of the case, including the investigation or prosecution of others or is prepared to do so
+- whether the alleged offender is willing to co-operate in the investigation or prosecution of others, or the extent to which the offender has done so

-- the need for general deterrence namely, reducing the likelihood that others will commit similar offences
+- specific deterrence namely, reducing the likelihood that the alleged offender will commit further breaches

-- the need for specific deterrence namely, reducing the likelihood that the alleged offender will commit further breaches
+- general deterrence namely, reducing the likelihood that others will commit similar offences

-- whether the consequences of any resulting finding of guilt would be unduly harsh or oppressive
+- the likely sentence, including whether the consequences of any resulting finding of guilt would be unduly harsh or oppressive

 - the need to maintain public confidence in the administration of the Victoria’s energy safety laws